 Do you know what to do if you are driving and your car suddenly and unexpected accelerates?
-With the recall of 8 popular Toyota car models “sudden acceleration” has become an ever more pressing subject.
-Here are the top tips to keep in mind as you drive your Toyota or any car for that matter.
+Here are the top tips to keep in mind as you drive your car for that matter.

 Stay Mentally Alert to the Possibility

-Obviously if you are currently driving one of the recalled Toyota cars, you need to stay mentally alert to the possibility that your car may suddenly accelerate.
+Obviously you need to stay mentally alert to the possibility that your car may suddenly accelerate.
 Don’t think it can only happen while you are travelling at a high rate of speed.
 Incidents have been reported while drivers were merely parking their car, or backing up slowly.
 Prepare in advance.
 Rehearse mentally the steps you will take if rapid acceleration occurs when you are driving your car.

 Do Not Pump the Brakes

-Our first inclination would probably be to pump the breaks if we are travelling at a high rate of speed.
+The first inclination would probably be to pump the breaks if travelling at a high rate of speed.
 Actually that will do nothing but cause you to lose power breaking.
 Rather than pump the breaks, be prepared to slam on the brakes, ONE time only.